OptimalDesignLab/SummationByParts.jl/docs/src/reference.md

 ```

 ## SymCubatures Module
-Types and methods for mapping between symmetry groups and nodes for cubatures.
+Types and methods for mapping between symmetry groups and nodes for cubatures on various domains.
-on various domains
 ```@meta
 # symcubatures.jl
 ```